 A classic Italian gremolata is made of chopped parsley, grated garlic cloves, and lemon zest.
 Combining them together will add an enormous punch of flavor to any kind of dish from soup, fish, meat, grains, vegetables, salad, and pasta.
 Adding lemon juice, olive oil and red pepper flakes to this classic will not just only level up the flavor and taste of the dish you're planning to use.
 These extra ingredients boost health benefits as well.
 Hoping that Italians will not question me for altering their traditional food culture.

-Brown or white basmati rice doesn’t look any different from any other type of rice.
-However, you’ll notice a big difference when you sniff the grain.
-It has an intense flavor and aroma which is nutty, buttery, and floral.
-On the other hand, while white basmati rice takes a shorter time to cook between 12-15 minutes, brown basmati rice will take 30-35 minutes.
-Both grains remain individual even after cooking and the texture is airy when cooked properly.
-They’re non-stick, that is why it is a perfect base for rice pilaf.
+Brown and white rice doesn't look any different from any other type of rice.
+However, you will notice the difference when you sniff the grain.
+It has an intense flavor and aroma which is nutty, buttery and floral.
+On the other hand, white basmati rice takes a shorter time to cook between 12 to 15 minutes while brown basmati rice will take 30-35 minutes.
+Both grains remain individually even after cooking and the texture is airy when cooked properly.
+They don't stick, which is why it is a perfect base for rice pilaf.
 Honestly, I have that dislike feeling towards strong nutty fragrance, firm and chewy texture of brown rice and they take too long to cook.
-Until I cooked rice pilaf using brown basmati rice, the holy trinity as the flavor base, and chicken stock as the cooking liquid, the outcome was divine.
+Until I cooked rice pilaf using brown basmati rice, the holy trinity as the flavor base, and the best homemade chicken stock ( store-bought is perfectly fine too) for the cooking liquid; the end result was divine.
 The rice was airy and alluring with a robust flavor.
-I fell in love deeply.
-And hey, Dieticians and nutritionists touted that brown rice has a higher nutritional value.
-I think this was the other reason why my mind softens my heart and gives a place to it, a healthy whole grain.
+I fell in love with it.
+And hey, dieticians and nutritionists touted that brown rice has a higher nutritional value.

 The Holy Trinity